akyriako/typesense-prometheus-exporter/README.md

 > but make sure you set a matching value for both `metadata.namespace` and `spec.namespaceSelector.matchNames`.
 > 2. Add an extra label in `metadata.Labels`, with key `release` and value the the **release name** you provided when you deployed
 > your **kube-prometheus-stack** Helm Chart.
 Without this label, Prometheus will **not** automatically pick up this endpoint in
 > its target.
-It is not well documented, but it is the secret sauce.
+It is not well documented in Prometheus documentation, but it's the _secret sauce_.

 ### **Configuration**